-Section 8.
-Subpoena Leave - If an employee is subpoenaed to testify in reference to a work-related incident, they shall be released from work without a loss of pay if said subpoena is issued pursuant to work related at the Village.

-Section 9.FMLA Leave - Employees covered by this Agreement shall be entitled to the rights set forth in the Family and Medical Leave Act.

-Section 10.
-Child Bereavement Leave - Employees covered by this Agreement shall be entitled to the rights set forth under the Child Bereavement Leave Act.

-Section 11.
-Termination of Leave - An employee returning from a leave shall be entitled to his or her position with accumulated seniority provided the employee is physically qualified to return to work, as determined by the Village.
+- Section 8.
+Subpoena Leave If an employee is subpoenaed to testify in reference to a work-related incident, they shall be released from work without a loss of pay if said subpoena is issued pursuant to work related at the Village. - Section 9.
+FMLA Leave Employees covered by this Agreement shall be entitled to the rights set forth in the Family and Medical Leave Act. - Section 10.
+Child Bereavement Leave Employees covered by this Agreement shall be entitled to the rights set forth under the Child Bereavement Leave Act. - Section 11.
+Termination of Leave An employee returning from a leave shall be entitled to his or her position with accumulated seniority provided the employee is physically qualified to return to work, as determined by the Village.

-ARTICLE XIV HOURS OF WORK/OVERTIME
+ARTICLE XIV - HOURS OF WORK/OVERTIME

-Section I. Regular Hours - The regular hours of work each day shall normally begin at 7:00 a.m., unless mutually agreed.
-The usual starting time shall not be earlier than seven a.m. or later than nine a.m., except as mutually agreed.

-Section 2.
-Work Period - The work period is defined as a regularly recurring period of five (5) days.
-An employee will be assigned to work forty (40) hours in each work period provided they are ready and in condition to perform their work.

-Section 3.
-Work Day - Eight (8) consecutive hours of work within a 24-hour period constitutes the regular work day, except that they may be interrupted by an unpaid lunch period as mutually agreed.
-Section 4.
-The work period from time change to time change shall be defined as four (4) ten (10) hour days.
-The work schedule shall be divided up between the employees with half the employees working Monday through Thursday and the others working Tuesday through Friday.
-The regular hours of each work day shall normally begin at 6:30 a.m. and conclude at 5:00 p.m. with a thirty (30) minute unpaid lunch.
+- Section 1.
+Regular Hours The regular hours of work each day shall normally begin at 7:30 a.m., unless mutually agreed.
+The usual starting time shall not be earlier than seven a.m. or later than nine a.m., except as mutually agreed. - Section 2.
+Work Period The work period is defined as a regularly recurring period of five (5) days.
+An employee will be assigned to work forty (40) hours in each work period provided they are ready and in condition to perform their work. - Section 3.
+Work Day Eight (8) consecutive hours of work within a 24-hour period constitutes the regular work day, except that they may be interrupted by an unpaid lunch period as mutually agreed. - Section 4.
+Work Schedule The normal schedule for all employees shall be Monday through Friday. - Section 5.
+Meal Periods All employees will be granted an unpaid lunch period during the work day which may be interrupted to meet the operating needs of the department.

-The (On call Employee) of each work day during the 10 hour days shall begin at 7:00 a.m. and conclude at 5:30 p.m. with a thirty (30) minute unpaid lunch.
-If a holiday falls on a scheduled day off, those employees shall receive ten (10) hours of compensation time in lieu of a day off.
-During the 8 hour days all staff will begin and end at the same time.

-Section 5.
-Work Schedule - The normal schedule for all employees shall be Monday through Friday.
-Section 6.
-Meal Periods - All employees will be granted an unpaid lunch period during the work day which may be interrupted to meet the operating needs of the department.
 Whenever possible, the lunch period will be scheduled near the middle of each shift.
-Any employee whom is denied a meal period will be paid at the appropriate rate.
+Any employee whom is denied a meal period will be paid at the appropriate rate. - Section 6.
+Breaks A break may be taken near the middle of the first half and near the middle of the second half of each shift, in accordance with past practice, not to exceed 15 minutes.

 Section 7.
-Breaks - A break may be taken near the middle of the first half and near the middle of the second half of each shift. in accordance with past practice, not to exceed 15 minutes.

-Section 8.
 Overtime

 - a) Employees will be paid at the rate of 1.8 (time) for all authorized overtime actually worked (including approved leave) in excess of regular hours or regular shift. - b) Employees will be paid at the rate of 2.0 (time) for all authorized overtime on Holidays and Sundays.
 In addition to their eight (8) hours of Holiday pay. - c) When actual time worked in a 24-hour period exceeds 14 hours, the employee shall be entitled to an 8-hour continuous rest period when released.
-If the rest period falls into his regularly scheduled work day, he shall lose no pay. - d) All scheduled overtime shall be authorized in writing by the General Forman.
+If the rest period falls into his regularly scheduled work day, he shall lose no pay.

+d) All scheduled overtime shall be authorized in writing by the General Foreman

-Section 9.
+Section 8.
 Call-back - An employee who is called back to work after having been released from the regular day's work shall receive a minimum of two hours overtime pay per call out.
 On call outs less than two (2) hours prior to the employee's regular hours, when the employee then continues with regular hours of work or where the same occurs during lunch period, only actual overtime rates apply.